FavoritCoin/reth-miner/README.md

-# Rethminer v0.0.2
+# Reth-miner v0.0.2

-**Rethminer** is a fork of [Ethminer](https://github.com/ethereum-mining/ethminer) modified for [Rethereum](https://github.com/Rethereum-blockchain) with the ETHashB3 algorithm which depends on the [Blake3](https://github.com/BLAKE3-team/BLAKE3) C code.
-It is currently in the POC phase, has only been ported for CUDA gpus and has only been tested under linux and windows using wsl (ubuntu).
-It comes with no guarantee or warranty (use at your own risk!).

 ## Features
 * NVIDIA CUDA mining v11.7.1

 ## Usage

-The **rethminer** can be compiled using docker using our make file found in the repository.
+The **reth-miner** can be compiled using docker using our make file found in the repository.
 To build it for linux please run:

 ```sh
 docker build --no-cache -t rethminer .